Let’s take a look at some of the fun facts about the James Bond franchise.

 Goldfinger was banned in Israel

 Gert Fröbe played the villain Goldfinger in the film of the same name.
-After he admitted to an English paper that he was a Nazi during the Third Reich, Israel banned the movie.
+After he admitted to an English paper that he was a German National Socialist during the Third Reich, Israel banned the movie.

-Fröbe later elaborated on the statement to the Los Angeles Times, saying “that during the Third Reich I had the luck to be able to help two Jewish people although I was a member of the [Nazi] party.”
+Fröbe later elaborated on the statement to the Los Angeles Times, saying “that during the Third Reich I had the luck to be able to help two Jewish people although I was a member of the [National Socialist German Workers’ Party ].”

 When Mario Blumenau came forward to tell the Israel Embassy in Vienna that this was, in fact, true, the ban was lifted.